 Western University offers Counselling for any student who may be experiencing stressful events in their life.

-Western University's Student Development Centre offers several resources to students to support their academic studies.
+Western University's Learning Development and Success team offers resources and supports to all students at Western.
 The Writing Support Centre offers a variety of programs to help students with their academic writing.
 Learning Skills counsellors can provide information and support to help Western students achieve academic success.

 Western University offers different libraries for various faculties.
 The libraries offer services for students including borrowing services, interlibrary loans, media booking, study and collaborative learning spaces.
 The libraries at Western University also offer accessible services for students with disabilities.